terricain/truenas-scale-csi/README.md

 A vague TODO list of features I hope to implement

-* Allow ignoring of TLS certificates (for use with truenas's in lab environments)
 * Increase logging of GRPC requests
 * Volume expansion
 * Volume snapshots